adielBm/math/math/Linear Algebra/Matrices.md

 - (11.2.6) $A$ has at most $n$ distinct eigenvalues
 - (4.4.1+q11.3.1+left-multiple with A) if $A$ is invertible, then $\lambda$ is an **eigenvalue** of $A$, if and only if, $\lambda^{-1}$ is an **eigenvalue** of $A^{-1}$. (with the same eigenvectors)

+- (11.2.4) Eigenvectors corresponding to distinct eigenvalues are linearly independent
 ### Eigenvectors

 Definitions of **eigenvector**.
 The following statements are **equivalent**: